inventory69/voidtales-gallery/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Here's how to make changes to the repo:
+Here’s how you can make changes to the repo:

 ### 🛠️ 1.
 Fork the Repository
-- Go to [https://github.com/inventory69/voidtales-gallery](https://github.com/inventory69/voidtales-gallery) and click "Fork".
+Go to [https://github.com/inventory69/voidtales-gallery](https://github.com/inventory69/voidtales-gallery) and click "Fork".

 ### 🌿 2.
 Create a Feature Branch
 ```bash